dashpay/docs/docs/user/masternodes/setup-evonode.rst

 .. attention::

-  Dash Platform will include multiple services that must be configured properly for a Evolution Masternode to operate correctly.
+  Dash Platform will include multiple services that must be configured properly for an Evolution Masternode to operate correctly.
 A :ref:`dashmate-based installation <evonode-setup-install-dashmate>` is recommended to ensure your configuration is functional.